rosaba/dec_project_01/README.md

 ## Improvements

-1- In case pipeline fails, how to handle missing data for the filaure days.
-2- Add etl update and time
+1- In case pipeline fails, how to handle missing data for the filaure days 2- Add etl update and time